johnnyreilly/pwa-react-typescript/BLOG.md

 npx create-react-app pwa-react-typescript --template typescript
 ```

-You now have a react web app built with TypeScript; you can test it locally with:
+This builds you a react web app built with TypeScript; it can be tested locally with:

 ```shell
 cd pwa-react-typescript